 The same goes for a monitoring system.
 It is a device used to perform continuous measurements.
 With the help of sensors, this type of electronic device can measure physical information about an object.

-The waves emitted by the radar sensor, like those from ultrasonic sensors, bounce off of objects and travel at a known speed (much faster than ultrasonic waves).
+The waves emitted by the millimeter wave radar sensor, like those from ultrasonic sensors, bounce off of objects and travel at a known speed (much faster than ultrasonic waves).

 Radar is not only less expensive than other technologies, but it also has a broader range of applications.
 It is a tried-and-true technology thanks to advancements in customized software algorithms.
 It is quickly becoming one of the most attractive alternatives for car manufacturers.